Krakow guidebook

 Buying real estate in Krakow

 You can still get property cheap in Krakow.
-But with $ a couple of millions you may have a centuries-old palace.
+But with a couple of million euro you may have a centuries-old palace.

 Krakow Lodging Guide: hotels and other accommodations